FSIS Ready-To-Eat Sampling Programs - Revision 1

 - COLLECTING THE SAMPLE

 - IPP are to collect one pound of RTE product.
-The labs require at least 1 pound of meat or poultry product to analyze the sample and failure to collect the minimum amount will result in a sample discard.
-For examples and photos of how to determine how much product to collect, IPP are to review IPP Help, Multi-component RTE Product Sampling.
-IPP are to ensure that:
+The labs require at least 1 pound of product to analyze the sample for Lm and Salmonella.
+IPP are to collect either one pound of meat or poultry only or one pound of a complete product, including meat or poultry and non-meat or poultry components when the ingredients are commingled.
+Failure to collect the minimum amount will result in a sample discard.

-- If the meat or poultry and non-meat or poultry ingredients are commingled (in contact) in the final package (e.g., a salad with meat or poultry mixed in, bread product stuffed with meat), IPP are to collect a one-pound sample of the final product (including the meat or poultry and non-meat or poultry component).
+- If the meat or poultry and non-meat or poultry ingredients are commingled (in contact) in the final package (e.g., a salad with meat or poultry mixed in, bread product stuffed with meat), IPP are to collect a one-pound sample of the complete final product (including the meat or poultry and non-meat or poultry component).

 - IPP are to collect the sample after the establishment has applied all interventions except any microbiological testing.
 If the establishment intends to test the product for Lm or Salmonella, IPP are not to wait for the establishment to receive the test results before collecting a sample.